-Previously known as the Österreichring, the Red Bull Ring, in the heart of the Styrian mountains, hosts Formula 1 and MotoGP races annually.
+Located in the heart of the Styrian mountains, the Red Bull Ring (formerly known as Österreichring and the A1 Ring) hosts Formula 1 and MotoGP races annually.

 The original 6km Österreichring opened in 1969 as a replacement for the bumpy track at Zeltweg Airfield, hosting its first F1 Austrian Grand Prix in 1970.
 Located in the picturesque Styrian mountains, the track was frighteningly fast.
 After hosting 18 consecutive Austrian Grands Prix and seeing a number of major accidents, including the death of Mark Donohue in 1975, F1 moved away from the track, which had been deemed too unsafe.